E-Sh4rk/KuruTools/README.md

 You can simply download the binaries under the `Release` section, or build it from source (tested on Visual Studio 2019).

+If you choose to build the level editor from source, you will have to put the rom extractor binaries in the same directory as the level editor binaries with the name `KuruRomExtractor.dll` before being able to run it successfully.

 Prerequisite:
 - Windows, Linux or macOS
 - .NET core 3.1